mbutler808/BriannaCorrea-Rclass-project1/README.md

 # History

-2023-02-16 First release with Data and Code folders with materials for data cleaning and initial exploration.
+- **2023-02-16**: First release with Data and Code folders with materials for data cleaning and initial exploration.
-2025-03-01 Cloned from M. Butler repo for R Class Spring 2025 2025-03-20 Original Submission by Brianna Correa with Data Cleaning Edits 2025-04-01 Currently under renovation for data cleaning
+- **2025-03-01**: Cloned from M. Butler repo for R Class Spring 2025.

-Content that has been updated includes the following for Project 1 Phase:
+- **2025-03-20**: Original Submission by Brianna Correa with Data Cleaning Edits.
+- **2025-04-01**: Currently under renovation for data cleaning.

+### Updates:
-Code now runs without issues producing figures that are required for the project.
+- Code now runs without issues, producing figures required for the project.

-Data is now processed and cleaned, bivariate plots are accounted for as well as the required histograms to demonstrate the new cleaned data.
+- Data has been processed and cleaned; bivariate plots and required histograms have been created to demonstrate the cleaned data.

-Corrections made to the GitHub are now congruent with local files, README file has been updated to reflect project.
+- Corrections have been made to GitHub to match local files.
+The README file has been updated to reflect the project.

-Outliers are properly dealt with and documented.
+- Outliers are properly handled and documented.

-Packages are not recommended to be downloaded and not done so forcibly.
+- Packages are not recommended for download unless necessary.

 # Acknowledgement

-This is Brianna Correa's class project repository, based on a template cloned and modified from <https://github.com/andreashandel/dataanalysis-template>
+This is Brianna Correa's class project repository, based on a template cloned and modified from [https://github.com/andreashandel/dataanalysis-template](https://github.com/andreashandel/dataanalysis-template).

-# Software requirements
+# Software Requirements

-This template lays out a data analysis project and report writing using R, Quarto, Github and a reference manager for bibtex.
-A plain text editor is also necessary, and wordprocessing software to open .docx if you wish to use that format (e.g. MS Word, MacOS Pages, or [LibreOffice](https://www.libreoffice.org/)).
+This template lays out a data analysis project and report writing using R, Quarto, GitHub, and a reference manager for BibTeX.
+A plain text editor is also necessary, and word-processing software to open `.docx` files if you wish to use that format (e.g., MS Word, MacOS Pages, or [LibreOffice](https://www.libreoffice.org/)).

-For more R packages supporting reproducible research check out the taskview <https://cran.r-project.org/web/views/ReproducibleResearch.html>
+For more R packages supporting reproducible research, check out the task view: [Reproducible Research on CRAN](https://cran.r-project.org/web/views/ReproducibleResearch.html).

-# Template structure
+# Template Structure

+- **Data Folder**: Contains the dataset and any subfolders.
+- **Code Folder**: Contains all code created, including relevant subfolders.
-*Data can be found in the Data folder and any subfolders *All code created will be found in the Code folder and any relevant subfolders *Further modifications can be expected in the future.
+- Further modifications can be expected in the future.

-# Template content
+# Template Content

-* You will want to look at the README.md file in Code and Data at this time.
-*These areas will be able to give you more information regarding the Palmer Penguins morphology and life history data we are utilizing.
+- You will want to review the README.md files in the **Code** and **Data** folders for more details regarding the Palmer Penguins morphology and life history data we are utilizing.
-*The Processing_code folder has the original raw data as well as the cleaned data.
+- The **Processing_code** folder has the original raw data as well as the cleaned data.
-*More will come with updates related to Project 2
+- More updates related to **Project 2** will follow in the future.

-# Getting started
+# Getting Started

-*As stated above this project is in processing.
-Therefore as of 4/1/2025 please look only in Code and Data for any relevant changes.
+As noted earlier, this project is currently in progress.
+As of **April 1, 2025**, please refer only to the **Code** and **Data** folders for any relevant changes.
+As of **April 6, 2025**, all files are active, and we are in the later phase of the project analysis, which will help answer questions utilizing our cleaned data and facilitate a valuable discussion surrounding the findings.